How to make elderflower cordial and the best recipes to use it in

-Elderflower cordial is sweet, fresh and a delight to drink, particularly on summer days.
-Learn how to make elderflower cordial at home then put it to work in one of these sweet recipes using elderflower cordial.
-We’ve got elderflower fool, jellies, pavlova and cocktails – plus all the info you need on foraging for elderflower.
+Elderflower cordial is sweet, fresh and a delight to drink, particularly on warm summer days.
+Learn how to make elderflower cordial at home then put it to work in one of these fragrant recipes using elderflower cordial.
+Scroll on for:How to forage for elderflower

 How to make elderflower cordial